-Recently on a project for my new employer, Choice Solutions, I noticed lots of home folder errors in the customer’s System event log.
+Recently on a project, I noticed lots of home folder errors in the customer’s System event log.
 I offered to take my Folder Redirection Error script and modify it to find home folder errors.

 This project and article are specifically for Citrix XenApp 6.5 running on Microsoft Windows Server 2008 R2 but can easily be adapted for other Windows versions and Citrix XenApp products.

 As is my practice, one of the first things I do when looking into issues is to look in the event logs.
 For this customer, I noticed there were a lot of Home Folder issues.

 The error received was:

 The Terminal Services User Home Directory was not set because the path specified does not exist or not accessible.
 The default Home Directory Path was used instead.
 User Name: UserName Domain: DomainName

 I based the new script on the previous Folder Redirection script.
 The new script follows the same guidelines: